 Perfect blend of black and red fruit.
 Pinot-gasm in your mouth, creamy, rich, long, spicy.
-It has tomato vine characteristics, also rich people are drawn to this wine - perhaps because is the most Burgundian of them all.
+This is the most Burgundian of our Pinot Noirs.

 You can look down on the Oppenlander Vineyard from Docker Hill.